Pylons/pyramid/docs/narr/traversal.rst

     for the name ``b``, the router deems that the context is "object ``a``", the view name is ``b`` and the subpath is ``['c']``.

 #.
-If a :term:`security policy` is configured, the router performs a
+If a :term:`authentication policy` is configured, the router
-    permission lookup.
-If a permission declaration is found for the view name and context implied by the current request, the security policy is consulted to see if the "current user" (also determined by the security policy) can perform the action.
+    performs a permission lookup.
+If a permission declaration is found for the view name and context implied by the current request, an :term:`authorization policy` is consulted to see if the "current user" (al determined by the the authentication policy) can perform the action.
 If he can, processing continues.
     If he cannot, an ``HTTPUnauthorized`` error is raised.

 #.
 Armed with the context, the view name, and the subpath, the router
     performs a view lookup.
 It attemtps to look up a view from the